-4.1 Before the start of the contest, the center referee will command "Chung, Hong."
+- 4.1 Before the start of the contest, the center referee will command "Chung, Hong."
 Both contestants will enter the Contest Area with their head protectors firmly tucked under their left arms.
-When any contestant is not present or is present without being fully attired, including all protective equipment, uniform, etc., at the Coach's Area by the time the referee calls "Chung, Hong," he/she shall be regarded as withdrawn from the contest and the referee shall declare the opponent as the winner.

-- 4.2 If using an electronic Protector and Scoring System (PSS), the referee shall check that the PSS system and sensing socks worn by both athletes are working properly. - 4.3 The contestants shall face each other and make a standing bow at the referee's command of "Char-yeot" (attention) and " Kyeong-rye" (bow).
+When any contestant is not present or is present without being fully attired, including all protective equipment, uniform, etc., at the Coach's Area by the time the referee calls "Chung, Hong," he/she shall be regarded as withdrawn from the contest and the referee shall declare the opponent as the winner. - 4.2 If using an electronic Protector and Scoring System (PSS), the referee shall check that the PSS system and sensing socks worn by both athletes are working properly. - 4.3 The contestants shall face each other and make a standing bow at the referee's command of "Char-yeot" (attention) and "Kyeong-rye" (bow).
 A standing bow shall be made from the natural standing posture of "Cha-ryeot" by bending the waist at an angle of more than 30 degrees with the head inclined to an angle of more than 45 degrees.
 After the bow, the contestants shall put on their head protectors. - 4.4 The referee shall start the contest by commanding "Joon-bi" (ready), and "Shi-jak" (start). - 4.5 The contest in each round shall begin with the declaration of "Shi-jak" (start) by the referee. - 4.6 The contest in each round shall end with the declaration of "Keu-man" (stop) by the referee.
-Even if the referee has not declared "Keu-man," the contest shall be deemed to have ended when the match clock expired. - 4.7 The referee may pause a contest by declaring "Kal-yeo" (break) and resume the contest by the command of "Kye-sok" (continue).
-When the referee declares "Kal- yeo" the recorder should immediately stop the match time; however, match time does not stop during an 8-count.
+Even if the referee has not declared "Keu-man," the contest shall be deemed to have ended when the match clock expired.
+However, "Gam-jeom" can be given and registered in score even after expiration of the match clock. - 4.7 The referee may pause a contest by declaring "Kal-yeo" (break) and resume the contest by the command of "Kye-sok" (continue).
+When the referee declares "Kal-yeo" the recorder should immediately stop the match time.
 When the referee declares "Kye-sok," the recorder should immediately restart the match time. - 4.8 At the end of the last round, the referee shall call the contestants to their designated positions.
-The contestants shall remain standing while waiting for the referee's declaration of decision.

 The referee shall declare the winner by raising his/her hand to the winner's side, saying "Chung Seung" (blue winner) or "Hong Seung" (red winner).

-NOTE: For international competitions, the referee shall not bring the competitors back to the center, but shall follow current WTF procedure, and simply declare the winner by raising his/her own hand to the winner's side.
+NOTE: For USAT-sponsored international competitions, the referee shall not bring the competitors back to the center, but shall follow current WT procedure, and simply declare the winner by raising his/her own hand to the winner's side.